 It’s alright for you with your fancy publishing business but how am I supposed to escape?

-Actually, the publishing business is not-for-profit.
-New Escapologist makes no money.
-You can escape by embracing minimalism, embracing idle pleasures and learning how to use money.
-New Escapologist Issue Three: the Practicalities Issue is one source of information on how you can escape.
+Actually, the publishing of New Escapologist is not-for-profit.
+It makes no money and never did.
+You can escape by embracing minimalism, embracing the Epicurean pleasures, and learning how to handle money.
+New Escapologist Issue 3: the Practicalities Issue and the book Escape Everything! are sources of information on how you can escape.

-Isn’t it better to try to change the world’s shortcomings than escape them?
+Isn’t it better to change the world’s shortcomings than escape them?

 What would I do if I didn’t go to work?

 There are many options.
 Escapologists have reported enjoying travel, charity work, political activism, cottage industry, dedication to an art or craft, physical challenges, autodidactism, and harmless laziness.
 To help answer this question in a sarcastic level of detail, our editor Mr. Wringham keeps an online diary to document a post-escape life.
 There is also a chapter dedicated to answering this question in Escape Everything!

 Why be a minimalist?
 Who wants to live in a white-walled box?